 For many hockey fans, the winter holidays are one of the best times of the year.

-We here at Defending Big D will have you covered every step of the way, with daily recaps of the games as well as additional information.
+We here at Defending Big D will be covering the whole tournament, starting with daily recaps of the previous day's games, as well as other articles throughout the tournament.

 Without further ado, let's take a look at the 10 countries that will be taking part this year and what we can expect from each.